COSC3020/tsp-local-search-reis-iken/README.md

 **MY ANSWER:**

-If I am correct, I believe that we cannot specify how many times the while loop iterates for.
-It is not an infinite value, but rather it is finite, yet unbounded.
-Within this while loop, we have 2 nested loops that iterate over all the elements in the currentRoute array.
+In terms of how many possible tours there are, we know that there are ((n-1)!)/2 unique tours.
+It is true, however, that my implementation has the potential to explore the same tour more than once.
+In the worst-case situation, I suppose we would not find an improvement for 999 consecutive iterations, and then find an improvement, and the counter would be reset.
+We could say that this means a worst-case scenario of (999(n-1)!)/2 iterations of the outer while loop... except no, we cannot, since the same tour might be explored more than once.
+We know that we have 2 nested loops that iterate over all the elements in the currentRoute array.
 So this part of our code gives us the expression $n^2$.
-So we have $n^2$ iterations of $n^2$...

-So, I believe our worst-case asymptotic time complexity should be $\Theta(unbounded(n^2))$ - essentially unbounded.
+I can do my best to generalize, and assert the worst-case asymptotic time complexity should be $\Theta(n!(n^2))$.

 In terms of memory, I believe our worst case is when the distance matrix has the dimensions n x n, meaning the asymptotic memory complexity should be $\Theta(n^2)$.